Review and road test of the MINI 3-Door Hatch

 This third generation MINI 3-Door Hatch has been usefully improved - though not beyond recognition.
 Jonathan Crouch takes a look.

 Ten Second Review of the MINI 3-Door Hatch

-Fresh technology, smarter connectivity, standard-fit front and rear LED lights across the range and an advanced dual-clutch automatic gearbox are amongst the highlight changes made to this revised MINI 3-Door Hatch model.
+Fresh technology, smarter connectivity and sharper looks are amongst the highlight changes made to this revised MINI 3-Door Hatch model.
 If you liked it before, you'll really like it now.

 For a car that's been so successful, the modernday MINI seems to have nevertheless disgruntled quite a few people.
 "Look at the size of it," snort its detractors.
 "That's no Mini.
 It's a front-wheel drive BMW in disguise," they scoff.
 They might well have a point and if you're to embrace and enjoy the current day 3-Door hatch version of this MINI, it's best you think of it as a car completely different to the original, merely cribbing some of its design cues.
 That's because the modern era MINI has grown, since it was re-launched at the turn of the century and even more since this MK3 model was first introduced in 2014.
 That it now measures 3821mm in length and it's 1727mm wide which will have some up in arms, but let's keep a sense of proportion.
 It's still shorter than a 1990s Ford Fiesta, a vehicle hardly recognised as a leviathan amongst cars.

 The key themes in developing this current car have been to retain the look while improving quality, refinement and efficiency.
 Some smart technology has crept in which is sure to be popular.
 Although it looks much the same, be under no illusions: this latest model is a massively improved vehicle.